Zilliqa/dev-portal-old/docs/exchange-tracking-deposits.md

 ---

 ---
-# NOTICE TO EXCHANGES
-> Interim Zillings (“Interim ZILs”) for Zillings (“ZILs”) are not available for offer, sale or transfer to U.S persons (as defined in Regulation S of the U.S. Securities Act of 1933).
-Please ensure that, at the time of exchange of Interim ZILs for ZILs, each holder of ZILs confirms that it is not a U.S person (as defined in Regulation S of the U.S. Securities Act of 1933).
----

 Apart from sending transactions, an exchange also needs a way to listen for transactions sent to their addresses (deposits).
 We won't cover how this can